plugg1N/meta-model-research/README.md

 # Update 1

-After testing two hypotheses in notebook and reporting the analysis into PDF document, we have received some information about meta-models as a hypothetical idea:
+After testing two hypotheses in notebook and reporting the analysis into PDF and DOCX documents, I have received some information about meta-models as a hypothetical idea:

 ## First hypothesis